 Hardcore Factor 1/5

-To summarise, I follow an extremely simple 5 step plan:
+To summarise, I follow an extremely simple 5 step plan for a surfing weekend adventure:

 - Find a break